Chart Color Schemes

 Infrastructure

-Sunshine West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Sunshine West has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 22 projects that could affect the region.
-Notable ones include 10-12 Marchant Crescent in Sunshine West, the Vietnamese Museum Australia, Derrimut Industrial Precinct Expansion, and Sunshine Superhub and Albion Station Upgrade.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified a total of 22 projects likely to impact the area.
+Notable projects include 10-12 Marchant Crescent in Sunshine West, the Sunshine Superhub and Albion Station Upgrade, Vietnamese Museum Australia, and Derrimut Industrial Precinct Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.